Bayesian Framework for the E1 and E2 Astrophysical Factors at 300 keV from Subthreshold and Ground-State Asymptotic Normalization Coefficients: Deterministic map for

-Consequently, flat priors in $C_{1}$ produce right--skewed posteriors in $S_{E1}$.
+The $S_{E1}$ posteriors for flat and Gaussian priors are depicted in Figs. \ref{fig:SEflatprior} and \ref{fig:SEGaussprior}.
+Flat priors in $C_{1}$ produce right--skewed posteriors in $S_{E1}$.
 For Gaussian priors in $C_{1}$, the outcome reflects a balance between prior weight and the Jacobian.
 A high--Gaussian (centered near $C_{1}^{h}$) produces a posterior strongly peaked at large $S_{E1}$, with the skew reinforced by the Jacobian.
 A low--Gaussian (centered near $C_{1}^{l}$) yields a posterior around the lower anchor, but the decreasing slope again shifts weight toward the right tail.
 In all cases, the right--skew of the $S_{E1}$ posterior is a direct consequence of the concavity ($\beta_{1}<0$) of the calibration map.